viking-sudo-rm/StackNN/README.md

 y:       - - - - 1 0 1 1
 ~~~~

 In 10 epochs, the model tends to achieve 100% accuracy.
 Since the dataset it is learning is randomly generated each run, the model will sometimes get stuck around 60%.
-Note that these results were achieved before we modularized the code into the new object-oriented paradigm for future development.
+Note that these results were achieved before we modularized the code to be more object-oriented for future development.
 If you are unable to replicate these results, please let us know.

 ### Context-free language modelling